wem2017/multi_image_picker/README.md

 ### How I can access the images the user has picked?

 When you invoke the image picker and the user picks some images, as response you will get List of Asset objects.
-The Asset class have two handy methods which allows you to access the picked image date - `requestThumbnail(width, height)`, which returns a resized image and `requestOriginal()` which returns the original hight quality image.
-Those methods are asynchronious and return the image date as `ByteData`, so you must be careful when to allocate and release this data if you don't need it in different views.
+The Asset class have two handy methods which allows you to access the picked image data - `requestThumbnail(width, height)`, which returns a resized image and `requestOriginal()` which returns the original hight quality image.
+Those methods are asynchronious and return the image data as `ByteData`, so you must be careful when to allocate and release this data if you don't need it in different views.
 For example implementation see the example folder.

 ### Why the plugin don't return image paths directly?